 The book was subsequently reissued by The Crossing Press in 1998 in a revised, expanded edition, with more information on cross-cultural practices, and a whole new section on natural remedies for menstrual symptoms.
 The title was changed by the publishers to Honoring Menstruation: A Time of Self-Renewal.

-Her Blood Is Gold has its own Facebook page for sharing information on menstruation.
+Her Blood Is Gold has its own Facebook page.

 Lara Owen is a leader in the field of menstrual and menopausal wellbeing.
 Based in Melbourne, she teaches and consults internationally.